JulianEichen/springboot-league/README.md

 ![alt text](https://github.com/JulianEichen/springboot-league/blob/main/pictures/user_matchupdate.png?raw=true)

 This form can only be submitted once!
-If both user input the same result, it gets further processed into league statistics for the team.
-If they input different results, the outcome stays 'TBA' and an admin has to reset the match or put in a result.
+If both users input the same result, it gets further processed into league statistics for the respective team.
+If they input different results, the outcome stays 'TBA' and an admin has to reset the match or put in a result manually.

 ### Admin Actions

+#### All Season Rule Sets & Register Season

+#### Enroll Teams

+#### All Matchs & Register Matches